MJK618/5HR3NOGRAPH/README.md

 - Audio in an image
 - Audio in a gif
 - This list does not end here :)

-<br>Please take into consideration that the supported host formats are: PNG, BMP, WebP, GIF, WAV
-Images in a different format are automatically converted to PNG.
+Please take into consideration that the supported host formats are: PNG, BMP, WebP, GIF, WAV Images in a different format are automatically converted to PNG.
 Different audio formats are not supported at all.
 The size of the host file must be bigger than the file being incoded.